Associate Professor of Music Theory

 - Butler School of Music Teaching Excellence Award.
 2010.

 - 2012.
 University of Texas College of Fine Arts Summer Creative Research Grant.

 - 2012.
 Faculty Research Assignment (Spring Semester)

 - 2011.
 Nominated for UT Regents’ Outstanding Teaching Award

 Society for Music Theory: Chair of the 2011 Program Committee (Minneapolis)s

 James Buhler received his Ph.D. from the University of Pennsylvania in 1996.
 Prior to joining the faculty at UT Austin, he taught at Carleton College and the University of Wisconsin—Madison.
 His research interests include the history and theory of the sound track, auditory culture, and critical theory.
 He has published extensively in edited anthologies as well as in Nineteenth-Century Music, Journal of the American Musicological Society, Cambridge Opera Journal and Modernism/Modernity among others.
 Along with David Neumeyer and Caryl Flinn, Professor Buhler edited a collection of essays on film music for Wesleyan University Press (2000).
-He is also author with David Neumeyer and Rob Deemer of Hearing the Movies, a textbook on music and sound in film for Oxford University Press (2009).
-He is currently working on a book dealing with the auditory culture of early American cinema.
+He is also author with David Neumeyer of Hearing the Movies, a textbook now in its second edition on music and sound in film for Oxford University Press (2015).
+His Theories of the Soundtrack will appear with Oxford University Press in the fall of 2018.

 “Wagnerian Motives: Narrative Integration and the Development of Silent Film Accompaniment, 1908-1913.”
 In Wagner and Cinema, edited by Sander L. Gilman and Jeongwon Joe.
 Bloomington: Indiana University Press, 2010.